 Definitions of Digital Healthcare and Digital Medicine

-While Japanese law does not provide formal definitions of Digital Healthcare and Digital Medicine, there is a difference in those terms based on whether a product constitutes a “pharmaceutical” or a “medical device” under the Act on Securing Quality, Efficacy and Safety of Products including Pharmaceuticals and Medical Devices (Pharmaceuticals Act).
-Digital Medicine may be viewed as relating to products that have been approved by the relevant authorities in Japan, such as the Ministry of Health, Labour and Welfare (MHLW), as a pharmaceutical or medical device, while Digital Healthcare may be viewed more broadly as relating to those products and services that do not constitute pharmaceuticals or medical devices, and therefore, do not require approval from the MHLW.
+While Japanese law does not provide formal definitions of Digital Healthcare and Digital Medicine, there is a difference in those terms based on whether a product constitutes a “pharmaceutical” or a “medical device” under the Securing Quality, Efficacy and Safety of Products including Pharmaceuticals and Medical Devices Act (Pharmaceuticals Act).
+Digital Medicine may be viewed as relating to products that have been approved by the relevant authorities in Japan, such as the Ministry of Health, Labour and Welfare (MHLW), as a pharmaceutical or medical device, while Digital Healthcare may be viewed more broadly as relating to those products and services that do not constitute pharmaceuticals or medical devices and, therefore, do not require approval from the MHLW.

-Difference from the Regulatory Perspective
+Difference From the Regulatory Perspective

-These differences are important because if a certain product constitutes a pharmaceutical or medical device under the Pharmaceuticals Act, a provider of that product must obtain the relevant licence, such as a marketing licence, a manufacturing licence and/or a distribution licence, and must also obtain marketing authorisation, certification or notification for the specific product in question.
+These differences are important because if a certain product constitutes a pharmaceutical or medical device under the Pharmaceuticals Act, the provider of that product must obtain the relevant licence, such as a marketing licence, a manufacturing licence and/or a distribution licence, and must also obtain marketing authorisation, certification or notification for the product in question.

-Difference from the Patient/Consumer Perspective
+Difference From the Patient/Consumer Perspective

-Determination of Medical Device
+Determination of a Medical Device

 Sometimes, it can be difficult to determine whether a certain product, such as a medical-device program, may be categorised as a medical device, so the MHLW issued the Guideline Concerning the Determination of Software as a Medical Device on 31 March 2021 (the SaMD Guideline).

-Definitions and Regulations under the Pharmaceutical Act
+Definitions and Regulations Under the Pharmaceuticals Act

-In general, a product or instrument (including a computer program) that is intended for use in the diagnosis, treatment or prevention of disease in humans would constitute a “pharmaceutical” or “medical device” under Article 2, Items 1 and 4 of the Pharmaceutical Act.
+In general, a product or instrument (including a computer program) that is intended for use in the diagnosis, treatment or prevention of disease in humans would constitute a “pharmaceutical” or “medical device” under Article 2, Items 1 and 4 of the Pharmaceuticals Act.

 Thus, if a digital medicine product is classified as a pharmaceutical or medical device under the Pharmaceuticals Act, that product would be subject to the relevant regulations under that Act.
-However, if a digital medicine product or a digital healthcare product is not classified as a pharmaceutical or medical device under the Pharmaceuticals Act, that product would not be subject to that Act and only the general regulations relating to a general consumer product would apply.
+However, if a digital-medicine product or a digital healthcare product is not classified as a pharmaceutical or medical device under the Pharmaceuticals Act, that product would not be subject to that Act and only the general regulations relating to a general consumer product would apply.

-Use of the Internet and Artificial Intelligence
+Use of Internet and Artificial Intelligence

 Technologies using the internet and artificial intelligence (AI) have been adopted in digital healthcare products and medical device programs.